Donaim/proviral-pres1/slides.md

 - They are short strings of nucleotides that are purposefully added to the both ends of the amplified sequences.

-- This trick serves two purposes: it allows the rybosome to do the amplification, and they are evidence of successfull assembly.
+- This serves two purposes: it allows the rybosome to do the amplification, and they are evidence of successfull assembly.

 - Recall that during assembly, which happens in MiCall, we put short sequences of DNA together, to recover the full length consensus.